ddd-crew/context-mapping/README.md

 A (part of a) system which is a mess by having mixed models and inconsistent boundaries.
 Don't let this lousy model propagate into the other Bounded Contexts.
 Big Ball Of Mud is a demarcation of a bad model or system quality.
 You want to make sure, that this mess does not propagate into other bounded contexts.

+## Best practices for Context Maps

+There is no need to put all the patterns and team relationships into one big context map.
+Such a context map will grow over time and it will become hard to understand.
+You will be forced to explain such a complex context map to big amount of various stakeholders who all have different perspectives due to their roles or the nature of their work.
+Therefore, it is recommended to mind those hints:

+- Prefer small context maps for explicit questions
+- Document and explain the patterns your are going to use
+- Work with different perspectives and multiple context maps for those perspectives

+### Small context maps for explicit questions

+Context Maps are able to answer a high variety of questions such as:

+- how does the model of a given system propagate through an application landscape?
+- which kind of influence does a certain team have on others?
+- who has an influence on a given team?
+- how are politics being played?

+As you can see: these questions are very specific and we can answer them based on a big context map but such a context map will sooner or later turn into an information overload.

+Therefore:

+Work with smaller context maps, aimed to answer specific questions.
+Only include those patterns to these smaller context maps that help you in answering these questions.

 ## Context Map Cheat Sheet

 Here is a cheat sheet containing brief descriptions of the context mapping patterns: